“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

 A faulty or non-functional gene can be replaced by the wild type one using the gene therapy approach.

 Scientists use several vehicles known as vectors to transfer genes into live cells.
 Those are viral or non-vectors.

 Although, the entire process isn’t so easy as we are discussing.
-Scientists are trying gene therapy since long and some were successfully achieved too.
-FDA approved the first fully functional gene therapy in 2017 for the sickle cell anemia.
+Scientists are trying gene therapy for a long and some were successfully achieved too.
+FDA approved the first fully functional gene therapy in 2017 for sickle cell anemia.

 Designed and prepared by the Bluebird Bio, A boy from France was successfully treated.
 After that FDA approved so many gene therapies till now.

 - What is Gene Therapy? and How Does it Work?

 - Gene Therapy: Types, Vectors [Viral and Non-Viral], Process, Applications and Limitations